keeganquinn/cwnmyr-build/README.md

 You may also freely edit `feeds.conf` to meet your needs; all git sources are supported.
-Be sure to specify the branch for each feed, even when it is the `master` branch.
-Run `make update` again after changing `feeds.conf` to ensure new revision files are created.
+Be sure to specify the branch for each feed, even when it is master, as shown in the provided file.
+Simply run `make update` again after changing `feeds.conf` to ensure new revision files are created.

 These reproducible build features are implemented in `Makefile` and can be used with any OpenWrt buildroot independent from the cwnmyr build script.